T-NOVA/cyclops/docker-files/cyclops-aio/README.md

 dbName==billing
 RevenueSharingTableName==revenue_sharing_report
 ```
-The values in the billing micro-service configuration must be checked for correct value for AccountingUrl field.
+The values in the billing micro-service configuration must be checked for correct value for ```AccountingUrl``` field, do not forget to include the port if it is different from 80.

 ## Activating Cyclops
 After starting the container using cyclops-aio image, you need to activate various micro-services once.
 This can be dene easily using following curl statements